How to Build a Second Brain with Spatial Notes

 Step 4: Distill Key Ideas

 When you review your notes, look for key takeaways and highlight them.
 On a spatial canvas, you can make important notes larger or give them a distinctive color.
 This makes them stand out when you zoom out to the big picture.
+Over time, refine them into evergreen notes that stay useful.

 Step 5: Express and Create